How to Apologize to Someone You Hurt?

 7. Be authentic while apologizing

-People can make out when you’re sorry about something, or you’re just saying for the sake of it.
+People can make out when you’re sorry about something, or you’re just saying it for the sake of it.

-The moment you are authentic, apologizing gets easy, and you can expect early forgiveness.
+When you are authentic, apologizing gets easy, and you can expect early forgiveness.

 8. Don’t make excuses

-Likewise, when you use any kind of excuse, you’re trying to say that it’s not entirely your fault and you’re not sorry for what you’ve done.
+Likewise, when you use any excuse, you’re trying to say that it’s not entirely your fault and you’re not sorry for what you’ve done.
 This isn’t the right way of apologizing and might take things to a different new level.

 9. Never expect immediate forgiveness